-If you’re interested in electronic records management, being a medical transcriptionist iniowa Iowa’s field of healthcare documentation could prove to be an exciting career choice.
+If you’re interested in electronic records management, being a medical transcriptionist in Iowa’s field of healthcare documentation could prove to be an exciting career choice.
 You will use the most current technological facilities and processes to transcribe dictation of patient medical histories made by physicians and other healthcare professionals.
 Practicing sites for medical transcriptionists include dictation agencies, hospitals, insurance firms, and physician offices.
 You may also work from the comfort of your home.
 To become a medical transcriptionist in Iowa, you need to follow the steps outlined below.

 Medical Transcription Training and Education Requirements in Iowa